LucasEnard/fhir-orga-dt/README.md

 ## 7.1.
 Dockerfile

 The simplest dockerfile to start a Python container.<br>
-Use `docker build .` to build and reopen your file in the container to work inside of it.
+Use `docker-compose up` to build and reopen your file in the container to work inside of it.

 ## 7.2. .vscode/settings.json